svn2github/lazarus-ccr/components/lazautoupdate/latest_stable/updatepack/readme.txt

 * To change the 'App to Update', 'Output Directory' and 'WhatsNew TextFile' you need to use the 'directory' mini-buttons.
 The text cannot be edited directly.

-* The 'versions.ini' and 'SF Project Name' can be edited directly.
+* The 'versions.ini' and 'Online Project Name' can be edited directly.

 * When the [Create Update Pack] is clicked, the Zip file is created, the versions ini file is created, and both are copied to the specified 'Output directory' - ready for you to upload.
 Sample Lazarus code is shown for you to copy and paste into your app